Venerons/civis/README.md

 It implements similar but simpler rules, and thanks to the web technologies is available to almost any modern OS.

-CivJS is currently in ALPHA development stage.
+CivJS is currently in PRE-ALPHA development stage.

 ## Supported Platforms: